-Example Language: Time for a pop quiz!
+22. Example Language: We've got a pop quiz for you!
 Which region stores more carbon per acre-the Amazon or the Pacific Northwest?

-Example Language: The Pacific Northwest wins!
-The expansive Amazon tropical rainforest of South America is one of the world's largest carbon sinks by area.
+23. Example Language: The Pacific Northwest wins!
+The Amazon tropical rainforest is one of the world's largest carbon sinks by area.
 But on a per-acre basis, the Amazon is not nearly as efficient at absorbing carbon as the coastal rainforests of the Pacific Northwest.
 In fact, the Douglas fir forests of Oregon and the hemlock and cedar forests of Alaska store about twice as much carbon per acre as the Amazon!

-But the real grand prize goes to the giant coastal redwood forests of Northern California, which store seven times as much carbon as the Amazon in each mile of forest.
-They are regarded as the most carbon dense forests in the world.
+But the real grand prize goes to the giant coastal redwood forests of Northern California, which store seven times as much carbon as the

+Amazon in each acre of forest.
+They're regarded as the most carbon dense forests in the world.

-Example Language: The thinking used to be that a tree became "less useful" over time...sort of like, say, the thinking about an "old broad."
+24. Example Language: When we talk about forests, age is important.
+The thinking used to be that a tree became "less useful" over time... sort of like, say, the wholly innaccurate thinking about an "old broad."
 But now we understand that a tree's growth actually accelerates over time.
-A tree in a Pacific Northwest coastal forest remains viable for centuries-they often live for over 800 years!
+A tree in a Pacific Northwest coastal forest remains viable for centuries-often for over 800 years!

 It's actually not too surprising.
 Just take a look at the crosscut of a tree.
 All those tree rings growing out and out?
 It takes a lot of carbon to keep wrapping bigger and bigger rings of wood around a very old tree every year.
-Never underesti-mate Great Old Broads!
+Never underestimate Great Old Broads!